AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Experiments

 \subsection{Robustness and Generalization}

-We further analyze the robustness and generalization.
-Robustness is particularly important in multi-agent distillation, where the teacher ensemble may exhibit heterogeneous reasoning styles and varying levels of reliability.

-\textbf{Robustness.} We evaluate the Qwen3-8B student model distilled from the Qwen3-32B teacher using the GSM8K dataset on TruthfulQA~\citep{lin2022truthfulqa}.
+\textbf{Robustness.} We evaluate Qwen3-8B distilled from Qwen3-32B using the GSM8K dataset on TruthfulQA~\citep{lin2022truthfulqa}.
 It measures the model’s ability to maintain factual accuracy and coherent reasoning.
 As shown in \Cref{tab:truth_exp}, all distillation methods improve performance over the base model, indicating their robustness and resilience to catastrophic forgetting.
 In particular, PAD achieves the highest scores across all metrics, indicating more robust reasoning and better retention of factual correctness.
 These results suggest that MAS distillation not only enhances average accuracy but also increases robustness, allowing the student model to generalize more reliably to unseen or challenging tasks.

-\textbf{Open-ended Generalization.} To assess cross-domain generalization, we evaluate whether reasoning skills learned from mathematical problem-solving transfer to other complex reasoning tasks such as open-ended questions.
-We train the models on a single source dataset GSM8K (math reasoning) and evaluate them on three out-of-domain (OOD) datasets spanning diverse tasks: HotpotQA~\cite{yang2018hotpotqa} (multi-hop reasoning), QASPER~\cite{dasigi2021dataset} (long-context understanding), and QMSum~\cite{zhong2021qmsum} (summarization).
+\textbf{Open-ended Generalization.} We evaluate whether reasoning skills learned from mathematical problem-solving transfer to other complex reasoning tasks such as open-ended questions.
+We train on a single source GSM8K and evaluate on three out-of-domain (OOD) datasets spanning diverse tasks: HotpotQA~\cite{yang2018hotpotqa} (multi-hop reasoning), QASPER~\cite{dasigi2021dataset} (long-context understanding), and QMSum~\cite{zhong2021qmsum} (summarization).
 For comprehensive open-ended assessment, we leverage F1 scores and ROUGE-1/2/L~\cite{lin2004rouge} to measure lexical overlap between each prediction and the ground-truth, and BERTScore~\cite{zhang2019bertscore} for semantic similarity. \Cref{fig:generalizability_f1_scores} shows that \method significantly enhances cross-dataset reasoning transfer, particularly for larger models, which consistently improve performance on diverse OOD tasks such as multi-hop QA, long-context understanding, and summarization.
-These results indicate that \method strengthens general reasoning capabilities rather than merely fitting dataset-specific pattern on open-ended tasks.
+This indicates that \method strengthens general reasoning capabilities rather than merely fitting dataset-specific pattern.
 More details on other metrics are in Appendix~\ref{app:generalizability}.